Singapore's Progressive Wage Model

 It is time to break the practice of only wanting our own salaries to go up, while our costs (other people’s salaries) stay low.
 No longer should Singapore’s domestic economy be built on the model of a low-wage, foreign-only workforce.

 ArcLab’s vision has a strong impact focus on uplifting deskless worker lives and livelihoods.
 To achieve this, we know that ultimately – workers win only when businesses win.

-We are hopeful that the PWM and OPW help break the vicious cycle of Deskless Workers being viewed as low-productivity and hence not worthy of skills investment and higher wages.
+We are hopeful that the PWM helps break the vicious cycle of deskless blue-collar workers being viewed as low-productivity and hence not worthy of skills investment and higher wages.
 In such a scenario, everyone loses – businesses, and workers especially, in today’s high-inflation world.